Singularities of linear systems and boundedness of Fano varieties: Introduction

-The theorem is not used in the rest of the paper, and its proof in the case $\lct(X,B,|A|_\R)<1$ does not rely on the other results of this paper.
-Note that the lc threshold of most Fano pairs $(X,B)$ satisfies $\lct(X,B,|A|_\R)\le 1$.
+relies on [\ref{HMX2}] but does not rely on the other results of this paper nor on the results of [\ref{B-compl}].
 Ivan Cheltsov informed us that Shokurov has an unpublished proof of the theorem in dimension two.\\

 {\textbf{\sffamily{Lc thresholds of $\R$-linear systems with bounded degree.}}} Next we treat lc thresholds associated with divisors on varieties, in a general setting.
-To obtain any useful result, one needs to impose certain boundedness conditions on the invariants of the divisor and the variety.
+To obtain any useful boundedness result, one needs to impose certain boundedness conditions on the invariants of the divisor and the variety.

-\begin{thm} Let $d,r$ be natural numbers and $\epsilon$ a positive real number.
+\begin{thm} Let $d,r$ be natural numbers and $\epsilon$ be a positive real number.
 Then there is a positive real number $t$ depending only on $d,r,\epsilon$ satisfying the following.
-Assume
+Assume \begin{itemize}

-$\bullet$ $(X,B)$ is a projective $\epsilon$-lc pair of dimension $d$,
+\item $(X,B)$ is a projective $\epsilon$-lc pair of dimension $d$,

-$\bullet$ $A$ is a very ample divisor on $X$ with $A^d\le r$,
+\item $A$ is a very ample divisor on $X$ with $A^d\le r$,